marcelo-m7/MS-Portfolio/AI_RULES.md

 *   **Lucide React:** A comprehensive icon library providing a wide range of vector icons.
 *   **Tanstack Query:** Used for managing server state, data fetching, caching, and synchronization.
 *   **Sonner:** A modern toast library for displaying user notifications.
-*   **Google Translate Widget:** Integrated for internationalization, with custom helper functions to manage its behavior.

 ## Library Usage Guidelines